Home | Send Feedback | Share on Bluesky |

 Classic syntax, statement

-The switch statement is a heritage from C and inherits the same semantic.
-It's a statement that means it has no value and can't be assigned to a variable.
+The switch statement is a heritage from C and inherits the same semantics.
+It's a statement, which means it has no value and can't be assigned to a variable.
 Another characteristic is that, by default, cases fall through.

 Java 5 also introduced enum and support for the switch to work with them.